Quickstart: Diagnose a virtual machine network traffic filter problem using the Azure portal

 Create a VM

-- Select Compute, and then select Windows Server 2016 Datacenter or Ubuntu Server 17.10 VM.
+Select Compute, and then select Windows Server 2016 Datacenter or a version of Ubuntu Server.

 Enter, or select, the following information, accept the defaults for the remaining settings, and then select OK: